|Technologies||solar systems hydro power biogas digesters|

 Access to modern cooking energy:

 Access to modern energy services:

 Figures reflect the non-adjusted sum of EnDev 1 and EnDev 2 outcomes.
 Read more in EnDev's Monitoring

 RBF COUNTRY CALL FOR PROPOSALS

-EnDev launched two calls for proposals to trigger national market development for off-grid energy access:
+EnDev launched a Call for Interested Project Developers to trigger national market development for off-grid energy access.

 85% of Rwanda’s overall energy comes from biomass, 11% from petroleum products and 4% from hydro for electricity.
 The main consumers of biomass are households using it for cooking, whereas other energy sources are predominantly used for transport, electricity generation and industrial production.
 In 2016, only about 24% of the population had access to electricity.
 The country had about 190 MW installed generation capacity with hydro representing 51% of the electricity mix, thermal 28%, Methane 16% and Solar 5%.